AdvPrefix: An Objective for Nuanced LLM Jailbreaks: The Objective for Nuanced Jailbreaks

 \subsection{Prefix Selection Pipeline}

-We develop a pipeline to automatically generate and select target prefixes.
-It consists of four steps: candidate prefixes generation, preprocessing, evaluation with two criteria, and selection.
-The pipeline only needs to run once for each victim LLM and malicious request, as the selected prefixes can be saved offline and reused for future attacks.
+We develop an automated pipeline to generate and select target prefixes, typically run once per victim LLM and malicious request, allowing offline storage and reuse.
+The pipeline involves four steps:

-\textbf{Candidate prefixes generation.} We use uncensored LLMs with guided decoding to generate candidate prefixes.
-These models are typically aligned LLMs finetuned on harmful data or with refusal suppression \citep{labonne2024abliteration}.
-For each malicious request, we generate the response using the uncensored LLM and guide the decoding with the victim LLM \citep{zhao2024weak}.
-The guided decoding makes the output more natural for the victim LLM, achieving lower NLL.
-We generate multiple responses for each request with a high temperature, and then extract prefixes of varied lengths.
-We generate multiple responses for each request with high temperature and extract varied length prefixes from them.
-To handle cases where uncensored LLMs still refuse highly harmful prompts, we prefill their responses with phrases like ``Here'', ``To'', or ``Sure'' to ensure compliance.
-Note that we can also construct candidate prefixes using rule-based methods or with base (non-instruction-tuned) LLMs instead of uncensored LLMs.
+\textbf{1.
+Candidate generation.} We use rule-based construction or uncensored LLMs with guided decoding \citep{zhao2024weak} to generate candidate prefixes.
+The uncensored LLMs are not necessarily the uncensored victim LLM, and can be selected from publicly available LLMs that are unaligned (base or helpful-only), finetuned on harmful data, or with refusal suppression \citep{labonne2024abliteration}.
+Guided decoding makes the output more natural for the victim LLM, achieving lower NLL.
+We generate diverse candidates of varied lengths for each request.

-\textbf{Preprocessing.} After obtaining candidate prefixes, we preprocess them through augmentation and filtering.
-We apply rule-based augmentation to diversify the prefixes, such as replacing ``Here is'' with ``Here’s''.
-To manage the increased number of prefixes and reduce the evaluation workload, we filter out duplicates and any prefixes that begin with refusals.
+\textbf{2.
+Preprocessing.} We preprocess candidate prefixes through rule-based augmentation (e.g., ``Here is'' to ``Here’s'', similar to \cite{zou2023universal}) to diversify them, and filtering to remove duplicates and any prefixes starting with refusals.

-\textbf{Evaluation with two criteria.} We evaluate all candidate prefixes using the two criteria.
-First, we compute their initial NLLs using the victim LLM.
-Next, we estimate the prefilling ASRs by having the victim LLM complete the prefixes multiple times with temperature one, and then using the judge to determine if the completed responses are harmful.
-This evaluation is tailored to the victim LLM and the judge, ensuring the selected prefixes fit both.
+\textbf{3.
+Evaluation with two criteria.} We first evaluate the initial NLLs of all candidate prefixes using the victim LLM.
+Then, we estimate their prefilling ASRs by having the victim LLM complete each prefix multiple times (with temperature one) and using our nuanced judge to assess the harmfulness of completions.
+This evaluation is tailored to both the victim LLM and the judge, where the judge reflects the attacker's labeling standards.

-\textbf{Selection.} We combine the two criteria with a weighted sum to select one or multiple prefixes for each malicious request.
-To select $k$ prefixes, we first identify a reference prefix and then select the top $k$ prefixes with a prefilling ASR no lower than that of the reference prefix.
-When selecting multiple prefixes, we require that none are sub-prefixes of another, which ensures the probabilities sum to no more than one in the objective and prevents redundant computation.
+\textbf{4.
+Selection.} We combine the two criteria via a weighted sum and rank these candidates.
+To select $k$ prefixes, we first identify the top one prefix as a reference, and then select the top $k$ prefixes with a prefilling ASR no lower than that of the reference prefix.